agdamsbo/FreesearchR/ROADMAP.md

     -   [ ] Select analyses to include in report

--   [ ] Plot regression analyses results

 -   [x] Export modified data.
 2025-01-16

--   [ ] Include reproducible code for all steps
+-   [ ] Include reproducible code for all steps (maybe not all, but most steps, and the final dataset can be exported)

 -   [x] ~~Modify factor levels~~ Factor level modifications is possible through converting factors to numeric > cutting numeric with desired fixed values.
 2024-12-12